slimphp/Slim-Website/docs/v3/features/templates.md

 In this example, `$this->view` invoked inside the route callback is a reference to the `\Slim\Views\Twig` instance returned by the `view` container service.
-The `\Slim\Views\Twig` instance's `render()` method accepts a PSR 7 Response object as its first argument, the Twig template path as its second argument, and an array of template variables as its final argument.
-The `render()` method returns a new PSR 7 Response object whose body is the rendered Twig template.
+The `\Slim\Views\Twig` instance's `render()` method accepts a PSR-7 Response object as its first argument, the Twig template path as its second argument, and an array of template variables as its final argument.
+The `render()` method returns a new PSR-7 Response object whose body is the rendered Twig template.

 ### The path_for() method